 Description: Lists all the available namespaces and corresponding commands.

 We’ve seen how you can use esxcli to query ESXi as well as it for configuration tasks.
-It is a great command to master, so make sure you familiarize yourself with it.
+It is a great command line interface to master, so make sure you familiarize yourself with it.
 Hopefully, this post has given you a taste of what it can do and how command line is sometimes better suited at accomplishing a given task such as upgrading ESXi from the command line, something I explain in Patching and Upgrading ESXi using ESXCLI commands.

 Not a DOJO Member yet?